 In the 20th century, pregnancy and childbirth killed more than tuberculosis, suicide, traffic accidents and AIDS, combined.

 Of all pregnancies anywhere, 15 percent will have a potentially fatal complication.
 In the developing world, having a baby will be the riskiest thing a woman will do.
-Yet in most cases, mothers there deliver without any skilled attendant.
+Yet in half of all cases, mothers there deliver without any skilled attendant.
 Often, only their mother-in-law is present.
-In Sub-Saharan Africa, for example, a woman has a lifetime risk of 1 in 39 of dying from pregnancy related complications.
+In sub-Saharan Africa, for example, a woman has a lifetime risk of 1 in 39 of dying from pregnancy related complications.

 One in four women who die during childbirth simply bleed to death.
 This can often be prevented by a medication that costs less than 99 cents.

 “I don’t believe that we will make the progress on HIV/Aids